1) 18 hours per week, Save 50% £11,700

-Visit one of the top Interior Design Academies in London since 1999 (over 16 years).
+Visit one of the top Interior Design Academies in London since 1999 (over 20 years).
 Welcome Worldwide Visitors to our Art, Interior Design & Fashion ‘Experience’ in London, Join our Tourist Visitors learning all aspects of Interior Design in London.
-Take back to your own Country the ‘Experience’ and with the new knowledge, ‘how to skills’ obtained from JJAADA Academy, Start Now! your New Career or Business in 2017.
+Take on your own new experience with new knowledge, ‘how to skills’ obtained from JJAADA Academy.
+Start Now Your New Career or Business in 2023!

-Part of becoming an interior designer, you can participate in drawing/sketching, colour sessions with Joao de Haro (see him and students on Facebook), visit exciting art & design, venues, museums, galleries, exhibitions, spectacular properties, enjoy the extraordinary art & design world.
+Part of becoming an interior designer, you can participate in drawing/sketching, colour sessions at the V&A (see our students on Facebook https://www.facebook.com/JJAADAAcademyLondon/), visit exciting art & design, venues, museums, galleries, exhibitions, spectacular properties, enjoy the extraordinary art & design world.

 DIPLOMA CONDITIONS & PAYMENT TERMS for 12 hours per week (Subject to Change): Interviews to secure sponsorship place (85% success rate).
-20% Reservation payment on enrolment, for commencement March/April 2017, followed by 20% every 3 months x 4 during the next 12 months (free of interest).
+20% Reservation payment on enrolment, for commencement from September/October 2023, followed by 20% every 3 months x 4 during the next 12 months (free of interest).

 As part of our 200 hours Certificate and 600 hours Diploma programme, by popular demand and the JJAADA Academy’s interest and ability to provide for the students ever increasing needs to fulfil their desire to be fully equipped with all the skills to work with Clients on their Residential or Commercial Projects.

 The JJAADA Academy proudly adds the following areas of activity on the Certificate and Diploma Programme for the Summer.
-Some of these sessions available March/April 2017 (subject to demand, reservation and timetable, please check with Administration):
+Some of these sessions available from September/October 2023 onwards (subject to demand, reservation and timetable, please check with Administration):

 Enjoy Wallpaper and other Interior Decoration, Interior Design and Sophisticated window treatments, Soft furnishing with Curtains and Cushions, Interior Designing with Heavy Drapes and Carpets, Designing Interiors with Ceramics, Antiques and Valuable Collectibles, Textiles and Fabrics with Interiors, History of Furniture Design within Interior Design, Interiors Fantasy with Colour, Form and Texture, Specialised Lighting used in Interiors, Designing interiors with Water effects, Interiors with Lighting and Sound, Designing Exteriors with Timber Buildings and Garages in your Garden or Estate.
 Incorporate and Design Classic Car Garages within your exterior Space, Horticulture and using plants in the Creative process, Horticulture and Garden Design, Garden Design and planting, Landscape Garden Overview.
 Using Contractors to complete your Interior Design Projects.
 Specialists in Paint effects, Tactile finishes, Distressed Chic finishes and the Shabby look, Exquisite Interior Design with no expense spared.
 Understanding Art and Sculpture Be prepared for the Property Investment invasion in London!